 Despite there being great transport networks in Switzerland, many people still choose to take a taxi.
 Taxis are a quick and direct way to get to where you want to go, instead of driving or taking public transport.
 It is generally a more expensive option - and can even be slower - but could be a viable alternative if your destination is remote or you have a lot of baggage.

 Taxi drivers in Switzerland are allowed to drive any road vehicle under licence as a taxi.
-This means that there is no set colour to a taxi, although some companies choose a car colour for convenience.
+This means that there is no set colour to taxis in Switzerland, although some companies choose a car colour for convenience and easy recognition.
 You will be able to identify a taxi by the yellow or white banner on top of the car, or by finding cars parked in taxi ranks.

 In Switzerland, taxis charge you in a number of ways.
 This relates to the distance covered, journey time and the number of passengers.
-Taxi rates are determined by the taxi company, meaning that there are different rates in each county (canton).
+Taxi rates are determined by the taxi company, meaning that there are different rates in each canton.

 The costs for each service is different, but a general calculation for a taxi would be: